Induce, Align, Predict: Zero-Shot Stance Detection via Cognitive Inductive Reasoning: Introduction

-In summary, the contributions of this work are as follows: (1) We propose the CIRF, a novel schema-driven approach for ZSSD that bridges linguistic input and abstract reasoning via automatic induction and application of cognitive reasoning schemas.
-(2) We introduce a unified framework combining unsupervised schema induction—leveraging LLMs to abstract FOL patterns into multi-relational schema graphs—and SEGKM for effective schema-guided stance inference and unseen target generalization.
-(3) Extensive experiments on the SemEval-2016, VAST and COVID-19-Stance benchmarks demonstrate the superiority of CIRF: it outperforms state-of-the-art ZSSD baselines by 1.0, 4.5, and 3.3 percentage points in macro-F1, respectively, and achieves competitive performance with 70\% fewer labeled examples compared to LLM-enhanced methods.
+\item We propose the CIRF, a first schema-driven approach for ZSSD that bridges linguistic input and abstract reasoning via automatic induction and application of cognitive reasoning schemas.

+\item We introduce a unified framework combining unsupervised schema induction—leveraging LLMs to abstract FOL patterns into multi-relational schema graphs—and SEGKM for effective schema-guided stance inference and unseen target generalization.

+\item Extensive experiments on the SemEval‑2016, VAST, and COVID‑19‑Stance benchmarks demonstrate that CIRF outperforms state‑of‑the‑art ZSSD baselines and achieves competitive results with 70\% fewer labeled examples than LLM-enhanced methods. \end{itemize}